Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   i have added the code in site.js and index.cshtml as i have to add javascript under category page and firstly i deleted it and again i have put it in site.js

+  i was making a wrong file i open it and again i made it under js foldre and tried to run it and it worked